Psychological pre-employment testing – as explained with a Game of Thrones twist!

 - Personal biases – interviewer’s likes and dislikes affect judgement

-- Halo effect – interviewer is affected by a single characteristic of a candidate
+- Halo effect – the interviewer is affected by a single characteristic of a candidate

-- Constant error – interviewer is influenced by the previous candidate
+- Constant error – the interviewer is influenced by the previous candidate

-- Leniency – tendency of interviewer to assign high scores
+- Leniency – the tendency of the interviewer to assign high scores

-- Projection – interviewer expects own skills/attributes in the candidate
+- Projection – the interviewer expects own skills/attributes in the candidate

-- Stereotyping – interviewer believes of an association between traits
+- Stereotyping – the interviewer believes in an association between traits

-Psychometric assessments are standardised and objective processes to measure a persons traits, capabilities, and mental capacity.
-These measures are then interpreted in relation to a specific role (i.e. the job description for ruling the Iron Throne).
-Psychologists can utilise a variety of methods (black magic) to increase the reliability and validity of predicting a successful hire.
+Psychometric assessments are standardised and objective processes to measure a person’s traits, capabilities, and mental capacity.
+These measures are then interpreted in relation to a specific role (i.e., the job description for ruling the Iron Throne).
+Psychologists can utilise various methods (black magic) to increase the reliability and validity of predicting a successful hire.
 Some common examples of what can be assessed using psychometrics include;

 - Verbal, numerical, and mechanical aptitude